-The DDSD also partnered with the Developmental Disabilities Planning Council to conduct statewide townhalls in 2017 and 2018 under an initiative called "Know your Rights / Advocate Rights and Responsibilities."
-These townhalls resulted feedback from individuals receiving services and on the Wait List about the nature, extent, and quality of supports needed to live the lives they want in the community.
+2017-2018 - DDSD partnered with the Developmental Disabilities Planning Council (DDPC) to conduct statewide townhalls under an initiative called "Know your Rights / Advocate Rights and Responsibilities."
+Feedback was received from individuals on the Wait List about the nature, extent, and quality of supports needed to live the lives they want in the community.

-In addition, the DDSD surveyed a representative sample in March-April 2019 of individuals on the Central Registry/Wait List.
+March-April 2019 - The DDSD surveyed a representative sample of individuals on the Central Registry/Wait List.
 The survey questions gathered data on current Medicaid and employment services utilized and which services they felt they needed to live successfully in their community.
 Data from the survey was used as a starting point in the development of the service array in the SW.

-In March 2019, the Human Services Department (HSD)/Medical Assistance Division(MAD) met with the Secretary of the Indian Affairs Department (IAD) to provide information about New Mexico's Medicaid home and community-based waiver system and discussed how to best engage Tribal leaders and communities.
-In partnership with the IAD, on October 28, 2019, DOH and HSD facilitated a tribal consultation meeting with Tribal leadership and representatives.
-The audience also included Tribal healthcare and social services professionals, advocates, and community members.
+October 28, 2019 - The State facilitated a tribal consultation meeting with Tribal leadership and representatives.
+The audience included Tribal healthcare and social services professionals, advocates, and community members.
 The purpose of the meeting was to share information on the SW and to get feedback on the needs of Native American individuals with developmental/intellectual disabilities.
-The meeting was held in Albuquerque.

-In October 2019, DDSD with assistance from MAD, conducted twelve (12) statewide townhall meetings in key areas throughout the state involving individuals with disabilities, their families, advocates, service providers, and others to discuss what was working in our current waiver programs, areas of needed improvement, and to gather input on development of the SW.
+October 2019 - The State conducted twelve (12) statewide townhall meetings involving individuals with disabilities, their families, advocates, service providers, and others to discuss what was working in our current waiver programs, areas of needed improvement, and to gather input on development of the SW.
 Meetings were held in: Roswell, Las Cruces, Santa Fe, Albuquerque, Farmington, and Gallup.

-Feedback on the waiver also included the input received by DOH/DDSD and HSD/MAD through the Advisory Council on Quality Supports for Persons with Developmental Disabilities and their Families (ACQ), the Developmental Disabilities Planning Council (DDPC), and advocacy groups such as Disabilities Rights New Mexico (DRNM).
+Feedback on the waiver also included the input received by DOH/DDSD and HSD/MAD through the Advisory Council on Quality Supports for Persons with Developmental Disabilities and their Families (ACQ), DDPC, and advocacy groups such as Disabilities Rights New Mexico (DRNM).